lbechberger/LearningPsychologicalSpaces/README.md

 - `-m` or `--median`: Use the median instead of the mean for aggregating the similarity ratings across participants.

 The file `output_file.pickle` consists of a dictionary with the following content:
-- `'category_names'`: An ordered list of category names, determines the order in which categories shall be iterated over in subsequent scripts.
+- `'categories'`: An ordered list of category names, determines the order in which categories shall be iterated over in subsequent scripts.
 - `'items'`: An ordered list of item names of all the items for which the similarity values have been computed.
 Items are ordered alphabetically within a category and accordings to `'category_names'`.
 - `'similarities'`: A quadratic matrix of similarity values.
 Both rows and columns are ordered like in `'items'`.
 Values of `nan` are used to indicate that there is no similarity rating available for a pair of stimuli.
 - `'dissimilarities'`: A quadratic matrix of dissimilarity values analogous to `'similarities'`.
 Here, values of 0 indicate missing similarity ratings.
-- `'category_similaritiy'`: A quadratic matrix of category-based similarity ratings (i.e., similarities within and between categories).
+- `'category_similarities'`: A quadratic matrix of category-based similarity ratings (i.e., similarities within and between categories).

 #### 2.1.4 Parsing Shape Features Data